-Some participants crossed international borders and some were trained in-country.
-The data reported here represents a combination of both types of participants.
+All participants crossed international borders; no participants were trained in-country.

 Bureau of European and Eurasian Affairs

 The Bureau of European and Eurasian Affairs is responsible for advising the Secretary of State regarding countries within the region, and guiding the operation of U.S. diplomatic establishments in the countries of the region while implementing foreign policy throughout Europe and Eurasia.